Unit-Zero-Labs/tidal-protocol-research/TIDAL_PROTOCOL_MATHEMATICAL_WHITEPAPER.md

 ## Executive Summary

 This document provides a comprehensive mathematical walkthrough of the Tidal Protocol simulation engine, detailing all mathematical formulas, system interactions, and computational methodologies used in the simulation.
-The engine implements sophisticated DeFi protocols including High Tide Vault strategies, AAVE-style lending, Uniswap V3 concentrated liquidity mathematics, and yield token systems with real economic constraints.
+The engine implements sophisticated DeFi protocols including the base Tidal Protocol and High Tide Vault strategies, AAVE-style lending, Uniswap V3 concentrated liquidity mathematics, and yield token systems with real economic constraints.

 ## Table of Contents